 David Hirschmann, President and CEO

-David Hirschmann serves as president and CEO of the U.S. Chamber of Commerce Global Intellectual Property Center (GIPC).
+David Hirschmann serves as president and CEO of the U.S. Chamber of Commerce Global Innovation Policy Center (GIPC).
 The GIPC works to champion intellectual property (IP) as a vital engine of global development, growth, and human progress.
 He oversees the Center’s work in communicating the value of IP, building support for IP protection in the United States, growing alliances to promote IP in international markets, and improving enforcement.

 Hirschmann also serves as president and CEO of the Chamber’s Center for Capital Markets Competitiveness (CCMC) where he leads the Chamber’s initiative dedicated to promoting a modern and effective regulatory structure that fosters robust and diverse sources of capital, investment, liquidity, and risk management for our nation’s job creators.